 Introduction to Search Engine Marketing

-The concept behind Search Engine Marketing (SEM) is quite simple: when a consumer or business person searches the Web through either a text box or by clicking through a directory hierarchy, they are in "hunt mode."
-This mode is unique because it indicates that the person is looking for information, usually of a direct or indirect commercial nature.
+The concept behind Search Engine Marketing is quite simple: when a consumer or business person searches the Web through either a text box or by clicking through a directory hierarchy, he or she is in "hunt mode."
+This psychological state is unique because it signals to the search engine (and to marketers) that the person is looking for information, often of a direct or indirect commercial nature.

-To leverage the power contained within this targeted traffic source, marketers must understand how to effectively use both paid and organic SEM and what they can expect each methodology to achieve.
-Search engine traffic is unique in the following ways:
+To leverage the power contained within this targeted traffic source, marketers must understand how to effectively use both paid and organic SEM and have realistic expectations about what they can expect each methodology to achieve.

 The following types of paid listings are most common:

-- Paid Placement
+- Paid placement

-- Directory Paid Inclusion
+- Paid inclusion

-- Shopping Search
+- Shopping search